Tyler-Kuhn/selenium-autoExercise-tests/README.md

 ### View Test Results:
 - Test results are displayed in the terminal.
 - Mochawesome generates a more detailed HTML report.
-After the test run, you can find the report in the `mochawesome-report` folder.
+After the test run, you can find the report in the `testReport` folder.

 ## Mochawesome Report